bostontrader/bookwerx-ui-elm/elm/README.md

-The various RESTful calls need a variety of contortions to work.
+The various API calls need a variety of contortions to work.

-# REST Level A
+# Level A
 In the simplest cases, we can use Http.send to send an Http.request with a suitable method and event to emit thereafter.

-# REST Level B
+# Level B
 Some of the calls use RemoteData, which supports four different states for the request.
 Said states are NotAsked, Loading, Failure, and Success.
+In the case of Success, although the server _might_ have returned error information, we _only expect_ a single usable format of information from the server and there are no expected error conditions to watch for.

+This expectation guides the complexity of required decoders.
+Nevertheless, if there _is_ any unexpected result format it can be detected, logged, flashed, or otherwise dealt with.

-# REST Level C
+# Level C
-When using RemoteData, "Success" means that the call successfully retrieved a result from the server.
-But in some cases the result could be an error message that we care about.
-So in addition to dealing with the four states of RemoteData, we also have more than one possible variation of a successful result that we care about.
+In some cases we have more than one possible returned format.
+In this case, we decode the RemoteData, "Success" response using a oneOf construct.

 More specifically...